sevkioruc/docs/docs/installation.md

 docker run -d -p 3476:3476 --name permify-container -v {YOUR-CONFIG-PATH}:/config ghcr.io/permify/permify
 ```

-:::info
+This will start an HTTP server with the configuration options.
+Port 3476 is used to serve the REST API.

-Above config path - {YOUR-CONFIG-PATH} - addresses "config.yaml" file, where you configure databases to store and coordinate your authorization data.
+Above config path - {YOUR-CONFIG-PATH} - addresses "config.yaml" file, where you can configure database to store and coordinate your authorization data.

 Permify stores your authorization data in a database you prefer as relation tuples.
 We called that database **‘writeDB’**, and you can define it using our YAML file.